jdogcodey/blog-api-backend/ReadMe.md

   Plan the Prisma models (done)

-  Set up the directory and git
+  Set up the directory and git (done)

-  Install the relevant dependencies and establish the file structure
+  Install the relevant dependencies and establish the file structure (done)

-  Set up prisma models, separately the psql db and connect the two
+  Set up prisma models, separately the psql db and connect the two (done)

   Test storing data to the db